 CERA provides free legal information and advocacy services to Ontario renters facing human rights-related issues in their housing.
 For more information about our services, click here.

-The purpose of the Human Rights Code (Code) is:
+The purpose of the Ontario Human Rights Code is:

-The Code says that every person in Ontario has the right to freedom from discrimination in the following areas: employment, services (such as education or healthcare), membership in trade unions and vocational associations, in contracts and in the occupancy of accommodation (housing).
-This booklet will focus only on housing.
+The Code says that every person in Ontario has the right to freedom from discrimination in the following areas: housing, employment, services (such as education or healthcare), membership in trade unions and vocational associations.

 The Code says that you have the right to be free from discrimination based on your:

 - Sexual Orientation